-Welcome to the University of Iowa School of Social Work, where we inherit and continue the UI's rich tradition of providing social work education across the state of Iowa for more than 50 years.
+Welcome to the University of Iowa School of Social Work, where we provide the state's highest-ranked programs in Social Work education.
+We've been serving the state of Iowa with multiple learning centers for more than 50 years.
 We have a historic commitment to:

 - Social and economic justice